bigwing/phpcs-composer/README.md

 ### Continuous Integration

 PHPCS Configuration plays nicely with Continuous Integration solutions.
-Out of the box, the library loads the `BigWing-Default` ruleset, and checks for syntax errors for PHP 7.2 or higher.
+Out of the box, the library loads the `BigWing-WP` ruleset, and checks for syntax errors for PHP 7.2 or higher.

 To override the default PHP version check, set the `--runtime-set testVersion 7.2-` configuration option.
 Example for PHP version 7.4 and above: